AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

    desc: object permissions (out of the scope for this tutorial)
 ```

-`Post` and `_User` should be enough to store data based on use cases mentioned above.
+`Post` and `_User` data classes should be enough to store data based on use cases mentioned above.

 ## Getting started with Parse